This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not let your child scratch the skin under the cast with any sharp or pointed object.

-- If your child's splint is too tight, gently loosen it so that his fingers are comfortable.
+- If your child's splint is too tight, gently loosen it so that his or her fingers are comfortable.

-Your child may need to see a physical therapist to teach him special exercises.
-These exercises help improve movement and decrease pain.
+A physical therapist can teach your child exercises to help improve movement and decrease pain.
 Physical therapy can also help improve strength and decrease your child's risk for loss of function.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.